i-e-b/node-tree-surgeon/README.md

 * MergeDown -- remove a relationship and one node by merging data from parent to child.
 Subtree remains
 * Fuse -- remove a node by merging into it's parent and child (by supplied function)
 * Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
+* Compose -- put a decomposed tree back together how it was.
+The composed object will contain auto-generated keys if any were created